haldous2/node_react_login/README.md

        use two overloaded functions to capture errors and user info

- Note: On callback in config for 'failureRedirect' - called when user cancels request
+ Note: On callback in config for 'failureRedirect' - called when user cancels request */ router.get(

- Note: new kink - fighting cors - doesn't appear that callback can be async */ router.get(
     '/facebook',